Announcement

 (Office hours: Tuesdays 3-4; Wednesdays 1:30-2:30)

-Syllabus: Second Installment (PDF)
+Syllabus: Third Installment (PDF)

 D. Mayo (2018) Statistical Inference as Severe Testing: How to Get Beyond the Statistics Wars (SIST) CUP, 2018: SIST (electronic and paper provided to those taking the class; proofs are at errorstatistics.com, see below).